-The ‘about page’ is the least likely blog page readers end up on, so if you’re here, you’re either lost or you’re one of those low numbers in the blog-stats, and one of those I will try not to disappoint.
+The ‘about page’ is the least likely page blog readers generally end up on, so if you’re here, you’re either lost or you’re one of those low numbers in the blogostats, and one of those I will try not to disappoint.

-So what does Philobiblonia mean?
-It is a pun on one of the earliest and the most remarkable professions of love for books ever made : the treatise known as Philobiblon by master booklover Richard de Bury.
+‘Biblonia’ is a pun on one of the earliest and the most remarkable professions of love for books ever made : the treatise known as Philobiblon by master booklover Richard de Bury.
 Translated, it means something like ‘The book on the love for books’.
+The most salutary tautology there is.
 To find out more about this work, click here.

 What to expect?
-The focus of Philobiblonia is book history, reading, writing, the transmission of ideas and knowledge in written form.
+The focus of Biblonia is book history, reading and writing practices, the transmission of ideas and knowledge in written form.
 So everything about why and how we read and write/wrote books, since books emerged down to the present day, crossing the ancient, medieval, modern and digital ages.

 But not everything you’ll find here is in focus.
 It’s hard to say what else you’ll find, so have a look.

 Who am I?
-A book-lover like you, and one of those who wish they wrote more.
+A booklover like you, and one of those who wish they wrote more.
 In fact, this page has recently been rewritten in response to a commitment to more active blogging.
-So here I am, a medieval historian by training, peering over a host of topics, driven by a desire to understand where we are, who we are, convinced that books and the wisdom therein are a great place to start.
-And fascinated by the digital age and how in the world of knowledge and books, as in thermodynamics, nothing is really lost, but transformed.
+So here I am, a medieval historian by trade, peering over a host of topics, driven by a desire to understand where we are, who we are, convinced that books and the wisdom therein are a great place to start.

 I have made a commitment to blog, if not daily, then at least every other day.
 Short blogs, asking more questions than offering to answer.
 In any case, sharing my rants with you.